MinistryPlatform-Community/MPCustomWidgets/Widgets/MyMissionTrips/README.md

-# Group Finder Custom Widget
+# My Mission Trips Custom Widget

 This is an exmple of a custom Widget that mimicks the My Mission Trips functionality from the original MP Portal.
 This example is based on [Bootstrap 5](https://getbootstrap.com/).